1966 Federation Cup (tennis)

-The 1966 Federation Cup was the fourth edition of what is now known as the Fed Cup.
+The 1966 Federation Cup was the fourth edition of what is now known as the Billie Jean King Cup.
 21 nations participated in the tournament, which was held at the Turin Press Sporting Club in Turin, Italy from 10 to 15 May.
 United States won their second title, defeating West Germany in the final, in what was the first final not featuring Australia.